Operations and Contracts Lead, Project/Program Manager IV

 - Deep knowledge of, commitment to and experience taking action to implement equity and social justice principles and practices, understanding the effects of place, race and policy and systems-based inequities on marginalized communities and populations.

 - Experience with contract management and/or monitoring for programs working to meet the needs of children prenatally through age five, individuals who have intellectual and developmental disabilities, and their families in King County with a proven ability to support contracted partners.

-- At least two years of experience providing supervision, management, and support to a team.
+- At least one year of experience providing supervision, management, and support to a team.

 - Knowledge of strategic planning techniques, policy development and communication strategies.

 - Experience and knowledge of contract administration and federal, state, and county statutes and regulations pertaining to procurement of social service contracts.

 - Ability to synthesize complex data for decision making and prepare visual and written documents for specific users.